-In this article, we will walk you through the steps necessary to change the ownership percentage of an LLC, but first, what are Ownership percentages?
+In this article, we will walk you through the steps necessary to change the ownership levels of an LLC as per the operating agreement.

 What are Ownership Percentages?

-Ownership percentage, also known as an ownership interest in an LLC, refers to the percentage of the company that belongs to a certain owner.
+Ownership percentages, also known as an ownership interest in an LLC, are the percentage of the company that belongs to a certain owner.

 For example, if Jack and Jill own a business and Jack has 60% ownership, and Jill has 40%, then Jack owns 60% of the company and Jill owns 40%.

 Sometimes it is necessary to change the ownership level of an LLC, for example, if a new owner wants to join the company or if one of the owners wants to sell their share.

 To establish company ownership percentages, you need to take into account who contributed to forming the business and if there was a contribution such as cash or equipment.

 Before you can make changes to the ownership percentages of an LLC, you need to set them up in the first place.

 You should also consider whether you have used any loans to fund the LLC.

 Without considering all of these factors, changes in ownership can become disputes later on down the line.